Parable #41. Invitation to a Wedding Banquet (Kingdom of Heaven):

-The Heart is a symbol in the Living Torah of the Indwelling Presence of the Holy Spirit.
 Therefore, in regard to Adonai Eloheinu (the LORD our God) and His bride (Israel) the New Tallit speaks of our receiving a New Heart (Lev Chadash-לֵב חָדָשׁ) so that we might become perfectly one (אֶחָד-echad) with Adonai, who is our eternal Husband (אִישִׁי-Ishi).

 Explanation #5.
 The Tallit protects the scrolls of the Torah when they are moved.

 Explanation #6.
 The Tallit inspired the flag of Israel.
 The flag of Israel is an unfurled prayer shawl with the Shield of David added.

 Explanation #7.
 Again our dead are wrapped in the Tallit when we are buried.
 After a ritual washing of the body, the body is dressed in a Kittel and Tachrichim (shrouds and dressing) and then a Tallit.
 One of the four Tzitzit wings (special blue tassels) that is part of the Tallit (its prayer shawl) is then cut off.
 This act of cutting off one of the four wings of the Tzitzit demonstrates that the person is no longer bound under the Law (the religious obligations of the living).